jdelamer/csci-128/source/outline.rst

 Labs
 ====

-Even if we don't have assigned lab session, the classes are in the computer science lab.
+Even if we don't have assigned lab sessions, the classes are in the computer science lab.
-After each topic, a lab of the previous topic will be held, the purpose of the labs is to give students hands-on experience.
+After each topic, a lab on the previous topic will be held, the purpose of the labs is to give students hands-on experience.
 Labs will have required assigned work and will revolve around `Kattis <https://open.kattis.com/>`_.

+* It is your responsability to attend every labs.
 * Lab exercises must be completed for marks; attendance and lab completion is mandatory.
 Each completed lab is worth 1.25% of your final grade (to a maximum of 10%).
 It is your responsibility to ensure your attendance and exercise completion is recorded.
 * There is a total of 8 labs, however there is potential for additional labs.
 In the case where there are more than 8 labs, the marks for your best 8 will be recorded.
-* You may only attend the lab session for which you are registered.
 * Students must bring their student identification to all labs.